jkriege2/SlitScanGenerator/README.md

-### Cut Modes
+### SlitScan Modes

-SlitScanGenerator supports different cut modes.
+SlitScanGenerator supports different slit-scan modes.
 These are explained in the next sections.

 You can configure the parameters and which cuts to generate in the main window in the tab "XZ/YZ-Cuts" (at the bottom-right).
 There you can set the angle for roll/pith and the roll/pitch-mode itself.
 Also the tab shows a table with all the tabs already created for the current video (as a table).